TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

         module should be used and reloaded.
-        Otherwise the loader should create a new module and insert it into :data:`sys.modules` before any loading begins, to prevent recursion from the import.
-If the loader inserted a module and the load fails, it must be removed by the loader from :data:`sys.modules`; modules already in :data:`sys.modules` before the loader began execution should be left alone (see :func:`importlib.util.module_for_loader`).
+        Otherwise the loader should create a new module and insert it into :data:`sys.modules` before any loading begins, to prevent recursion kutoka the import.
+If the loader inserted a module and the load fails, it must be removed by the loader kutoka :data:`sys.modules`; modules already in :data:`sys.modules` before the loader began execution should be left alone (see :func:`importlib.util.module_for_loader`).